AndrykVP/Rancor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Contributing

+For instructions on how to contribute to the development of this package see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.